Gustavo-Bernardino/ICU_Dictionary_and_DLP_Prototype/README.md

-# ICU_Dictionary
-Creation of Identifier Dictionary for ICU terms and prototype to apply it.

-# **Creation of Intensive Care Unit (ICU) Dictionary**
+# **Creation of Intensive Care Unit (ICU) Dictionary and LLM Prototype**

+Hi,
+In `icu_data_dict_granular.json` you have a dictionary for Intensive Care Unit (ICU) in construction, already with a few identifiers that were built following the  methodology outlined in the `README.md` file.

+´Identifier_Builder.ipynb´ shows my reasoning to build each identifier, strictly following the methodology.

+`generate_random_documents.ipynb` creates documents so I can apply the LLM classification on their contents.

+The LLM classification is part of the `DLP_Product_Prototype.ipynb` which identifies sensitive data in documents and adds a watermark on them as a psychological deterrent, and adds the sensitive label on the document's meta data.

 ## **Methodology Overview**
-This document outlines the strategy employed for collecting and structuring ICU-specific data points, as well as the **methodology used to develop the identifier dictionary**.
+This document outlines the strategy employed for collecting and structuring ICU-specific data points, as well as the **general methodology used to develop the identifier dictionary**.

 ---